-- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - coordinating our board of directors' oversight of our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics:
+- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - · overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - coordinating our board of directors' oversight of our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics:

-- discussing our risk management policies; - meeting independently with our internal auditing staff, if any, registered public accounting firm and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.
+- discussing our risk management policies: - meeting independently with our internal auditing staff, if any, registered public accounting firm and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.

-After this offering, we expect that the initial members of our audit committee will be (chairperson) and .
+After this offering, we expect that the initial members of our audit committee will be Simon Dumesnil (chairperson) and Dr. Emer Leahy.
 All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
-Our board has determined that is an audit committee financial expert as defined under the applicable rules of the SEC and has the requisite financial sophistication as defined under the applicable rules and regulations of Nasdaq.
+Our board has determined that Simon Dumesnil is an audit committee financial expert as defined under the applicable rules of the SEC and has the requisite financial sophistication as defined under the applicable rules and regulations of Nasdaq.
 Under the rules of the SEC, members of the audit committee must also meet heightened independence standards.
 However, a minority of the members of the audit committee may be exempt from the heightened audit committee independence standards for one year from the date of effectiveness of the registration statement of which this prospectus forms a part.
-Our board of directors has determined that is independent under the heightened audit committee independence standards of the SEC and Nasdaq.
+Our board of directors has determined that Simon Dumesnil (chairperson) and Dr. Emer Leahy are independent under the heightened audit committee independence standards of the SEC and Nasdaq.

-As allowed under the applicable rules and regulations of the SEC and Nasdaq, we intend to phase in compliance with the heightened audit committee independence requirements prior to the end of the one-year transition period.
+As allowed under the applicable rules and regulations of the SEC and Nasdaq, we intend to phase in compliance with the audit committee composition requirements prior to the end of the one-year transition period.
 The audit committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq.